The galaxy-galaxy strong lensing cross section and the internal distribution of matter in {\Lambda}CDM substructure: Conclusions

 While we have shown that a variety of profiles that are consistent with \lcdm\ yield similar $P_\mathrm{GGSL}$ results, GGSL computations do rely heavily on consistent and well-motivated definitions of primary and secondary critical lines, as discussed above (Sec.~\ref{sec:methodology}).
 These are typically related to their effective Einstein radii, $\theta_\mathrm{E}$.
-The results reported in \cite{robertsonGalaxyGalaxyStrong2021} are due to their inclusion of all critical lines with $0.5''\leq\theta_\mathrm{E}\leq5.0''$, which is inconsistent with the smaller scale cut of $0.5''\leq\theta_\mathrm{E}\leq3.0''$ made in M20. \cite{meneghettiProbabilityGalaxygalaxyStrong2022} clearly demonstrate that the contribution from individual sub-halos to GGSL is dominated by those with $\theta_\mathrm{E}\leq3.0''$.
-In fact, Einstein radii of $3.0''<\theta_\mathrm{E}<5.0''$ correspond to the group scale sub-halos with masses $M \sim 10^{13}\ M_\odot$.
-Their inclusion boosts the computation of the GGSL presented by \cite{robertsonGalaxyGalaxyStrong2021} leading to their incorrect claim of having resolved the discrepancy. \cite{meneghettiProbabilityGalaxygalaxyStrong2022} exclude critical lines with $3''<\theta_\mathrm{E}<5''$, as we have done here.
+The results reported in \cite{robertsonGalaxyGalaxyStrong2021} are due to their inclusion of all critical lines with $0.5''\leq\theta_\mathrm{E}\leq5.0''$ as secondary critical lines, which is inconsistent with the smaller scale cut of $0.5''\leq\theta_\mathrm{E}\leq3.0''$ made in M20. \cite{meneghettiProbabilityGalaxygalaxyStrong2022} clearly demonstrate that the contribution from individual sub-halos to GGSL is dominated by those with $\theta_\mathrm{E}\leq3.0''$.
+In fact, Einstein radii of $3.0''<\theta_\mathrm{E}<5.0''$ correspond to the group scale sub-halos with masses $\sim 10^{13}\ M_\odot$.
+From Fig.~1 in \cite{robertsonGalaxyGalaxyStrong2021}, it is clearly seen that it is the inclusion of the contribution of the critical line of the in-falling group in the lower right hand corner that boosts the GGSL signal.
+Their inclusion boosts the computation of the GGSL presented by \cite{robertsonGalaxyGalaxyStrong2021} leading to their claim of having resolved the discrepancy. \cite{meneghettiProbabilityGalaxygalaxyStrong2022} exclude critical lines with $3''<\theta_\mathrm{E}<5''$, as we have done here.
+As noted above, we reiterate that the increase in mass resolution alone does not enhance GGSL to account for the order of magnitude discrepancy reported in M20.

-The GGSL discrepancy in cluster lenses motivates the study of the concentration-mass (c-M) relation for cluster sub-halos, which might provide new insights into their inner density profiles. \cite{navarroUniversalDensityProfile1997} note that since less massive systems collapse at higher redshifts, they are expected to have higher concentration parameters.
-This relation for DM halos has been modeled and studied extensively, primarily through N-body simulations \citep[e.g.,][]{bullockProfilesDarkHaloes2001, ekePowerSpectrumDependence2001, wechslerConcentrationsDarkHalos2002, zhaoGrowthStructureDark2003, maccioConcentrationSpinShape2008, zhaoAccurateUniversalModels2009, diemerUniversalModelHalo2015, ludlowMassConcentrationRedshift2016, gilmanWarmDarkMatter2020}.
-Observationally, it has been demonstrated that strong lensing measurements are a powerful probe of the c-M relation \citep[e.g.,][]{vegettiDensityProfileDark2014, vegettiInferenceColdDark2014, minorUnexpectedHighConcentration2021, gilmanConstraintsMassConcentration2020}.
-However, a systematic study of the observed c-M relation among cluster sub-halos remains to be done.
-As mentioned above, \cite{minorUnexpectedHighConcentration2021} calculated a higher-than-expected concentration for the halo of the field galaxy SDSSJ0946+1006, and the higher efficiency of GGSL in observed clusters suggests that perhaps cluster sub-halos are also over-concentrated.

 Ongoing surveys by the ESA Euclid mission \citep{sartorisNextGenerationCosmology2016} and the planned ones for the upcoming NASA Nancy Grace Roman Space Telescope mission \citep{spergelWFIRST2WhatEvery2013} are likely to provide high quality data for many more cluster lenses, dramatically increasing the sample size available for GGSL analyses \citep[e.g.,][]{mantzFutureLandscapeHighRedshift2019}.
 This high resolution imaging coupled with spectroscopic follow-up will permit building accurate lensing models for these larger cluster lens samples as well.
 Additionally, many computational groups are deeply invested in improving the implementation of baryonic physics and feedback processes in CDM simulations.
 This will provide more sophisticated simulated clusters for comparison with observed cluster lenses.